ngi-nix/liberaforms/docs/INSTALL.md

 flask run
 ```

-Leave it running the the terminal.
+Leave it running in the terminal.

 We will now use the `flask` command to finish the installation.